 Use your iPhone

-Your phone just keeps getting a better and better camera with every new upgrade.
+Your phone just keeps getting a better and better camera with every yearly upgrade.
 It's pretty incredible actually and there's many awesome travel accounts that feature most (if not all) iPhone shots.
 If you can't afford a new camera, just start here!
 We've also got tips for taking better photos with your iPhone.

 Videos are often so much more captivating than a photo, but we know the can take a TON of time to make.
 Try these apps for making easy videos on your phone.